By SHERWIN DE VERA

 By 2007, construction activities slowed down while NIA asked for P1.24 billion additional budget for the project.
 In the same year, the National Economic and Development Authority (NEDA) reported that the BPIP incurred the highest cost-overrun despite far from being finished.

 There was no mention in the NEDA document of the reasons for the increase from the original budget.
-However, the Philippine Center for Investigative Journalism cited it its article; “currency exchange rate movement, modification in the scope of works, and increase in right of way acquisition cost.”
+However, the Philippine Center for Investigative Journalism cited it its article that “currency exchange rate movement, modification in the scope of works, and increase in right of way acquisition cost” is the reason for the project budget adjustment.

 The Investment Coordination Committee (ICC) during its December 13, 2007 meeting requested NIA-DA “to seek first the DBM advice on the procedural lapse and ensure that all necessary legal action will be taken towards the resolutions of said issue.”
 But until April 30 the following year, no update was provided by the concerned agencies.